 Vchernaya Moskva has the largest single weekly circulation of any newspaper in Moscow.
-Supported by the Moscow City Government as a “city newspaper of influence” (meant to disseminate the opinion of the city authorities) since 2011, Vchernaya Moskva publishes nearly two million newspapers in the capital every week.
+Supported by the Moscow City Government as a “city newspaper of influence” (meant to disseminate the opinion of the city authorities) since 2011, Vchernaya Moskva publishes nearly one million newspapers in the capital every week.
 These are spread over three formats: a daily; a weekend edition; and a twice-weekly that is available for free in Moscow’s subway system.
 Emphasis is on business, government social programs and regulations, and culture in the city.
 Politics and society are also covered.

 Kommersant focuses on business and politics.
 Originally owned by opposition-minded investors, the paper is now owned by Alisher Usmanov, known as a Kremlin-friendly oligarch.
 There have been some editorial clashes between Usmanov and the paper, although it does largely retain a reputation as independent.
 It has daily print runs of about 120,000.

 RBK Daily is known for business coverage, but also covers other subjects.
 Its daily print runs are about 80,000.
-It is owned by the media group RosBusinessKonsulting, a publicly traded company that is majority owned by Cyprus-based Praga Ltd. which is controlled by Onexim Group, which is controlled by liberal oligarch Mikhael Prokhorov.
+It is owned by the media group RosBusinessKonsulting, a publicly traded company that is majority owned by Cyprus-based Praga Ltd. which is controlled by Onexim Group; all of which previously controlled by famous liberal oligarch Mikhael Prokhorov.
+In July, 2021, RBK Daily came under fire from the Ministry of Health and Medical Industry of Turkmenistan, due to a claimed number of reports grossly misrepresenting the country’s handling of COVID-19, and supposed movement of Turkmen troops on the Afghan border.

-Vedomosti is daily paper with print runs of about 155,000.
+Vedomosti is daily paper with print runs of about 150,000.
 It is owned by businessman Ivan Yeremin via his holding company Sapport and includes translated news from the Wall Street Journal, Financial Times, The Moscow Times, as well as original reporting.
 In March of 2020, a controversy began over the publication’s new editor-in-chief and accusations of censorship to suit pro-government narratives.
-In June of 2020 much of the senior staff left Vedomosti to found a new online publication known as “VTimes.”
+In June of 2020 much of the senior staff left Vedomosti to found the now defunct online publication known as “VTimes.”